What is FlawedAmmyy malware?

 FlawedAmmyy execution process

-Usually, Flawed Ammyy makes its way into the machine through mail spam in a form of a MS Word or MS Excel document with malicious macro.
+Usually, Flawed Ammyy makes its way into the machine through mail spam in a form of a MS Word or MS Excel document with a malicious macro.
 Examples of such malicious docs you can find on ANY.RUN's public submissions browsing by tag maldoc-21.
-After malicious .xls file is opened, it automatically runs a macro function that runs either msiexec.exe or cmd.exe to download and execute the first stage payload.
+After the malicious .xls file is opened, it automatically runs a macro function that runs either msiexec.exe or cmd.exe to download and execute the first stage payload.
 This first stage executable file then downloads and decrypts another file, which usually has a filename "wsus.exe" and it is the FlawedAmmyy malware itself.
 Wsus.exe creates persistence in the system and communicates with C2 servers.

 Distribution of FlawedAmmyy RAT

 FlawedAmmyy is distributed with spam email campaigns with subjects usually concerning invoices or receipts.
 Emails can contain a .zip attachment disguised to contain information related to the email subject, a Microsoft Office file, or an XML attachment.
 Attached files, in reality, can hold a URL that automatically opens a browser window and redirects victims to a website from where malware samples would be downloaded.

 In some campaigns, another virus designed to install the final payload is downloaded first and it then drops FlawedAmmyy onto the machine.
 Other campaigns made use of something called the Server Message Block (SMB) protocol to download malware directly, bypassing the browser download which is quite a rare trick for malware.